A IS FOR AGRICULTURE, AMISH, & ARCHAEOLOGY

 Oklahoma does not have any VOLCANOES but evidence of volcanoes has been found in the state.
 Black Mesa consists of a tongue of black basaltic lava, half a mile wide, extending three miles into Oklahoma, which, during a former geological age, was poured out as a hot, molten mass from a now extinct volcano located some ten miles to the west.

-WEATHER in Oklahoma is quick to change because of cold air from the north meeting warm air from the south.
+The WEATHER in Oklahoma ranges from humid subtropical in the east to semi-arid in the west.
+Warm, moist air moving northward from the Gulf of Mexico often exerts influence over the southern and eastern portions of the state.
+Summers are long and usually quite hot.
+Winters are shorter and less severe than those of the more northern Plains states.
+Periods of extreme cold are infrequent.
+Weather is quick to change because of cold air from the north meeting warm air from the south.
 This results in tornadoes and Oklahoma has more F4 and F5 tornadoes than any other state.
 The first tornado forecast was from Tinker Air Force Base in 1948.
 The National Region Climate Center provided information for local needs.
 Global Warming in Oklahoma is being investigated.

 Oklahoma has a variety of WILDLIFE including several species of bats.
 There are 9 Wildlife Refuges.
 Wichita Mountains Wildlife Refuge has longhorn cattle and buffalo herds.
 The State Animal is the Buffalo, and the state fur bearer is the Raccoon.
 The state has several Endangered animals.